kcc-community/kcc-docs/en-us/README.md

 You can directly visit[https://github.com/kcc-community/kcc/releases](https://github.com/kcc-community/kcc/releases) to download the latest version of the binary file。

 ### Docker
-Or you can visit [https://hub.docker.com/r/kucoincommunitychain/kcc](https://hub.docker.com/r/kucoincommunitychain/kcc) to rapid deployment and testing。([How t use Docker？](https://docs.docker.com/get-started/))
+Or you can visit [https://hub.docker.com/r/kucoincommunitychain/kcc](https://hub.docker.com/r/kucoincommunitychain/kcc) to rapid deployment and testing。([How to use Docker？](https://docs.docker.com/get-started/))

 ### Compilation
 #### Requirements